TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 # Let's Do It

-Here are the 5 pieces you need to integrate UI tests that run in Xamarin Test Cloud into your App Center builds
+Here are the 5 pieces you need to integrate UI tests that run in Xamarin Test Cloud into your App Center builds:

 <img src="{{site.baseurl}}/images/AppCenter-AutomatedUITests/fivePieces.png" style="width: 1000px;"/>